cilliannolan/Platinum-Pedigree-Inheritance/code/python/README.md

 "prefix_tag": "sawfish"
 }
 ```
 and an output path.
 Which will write a normalized VCF file (*.strip.pedfilt.vcf) for each input.
-Supported SV callers: sawfish, sniffles, pav, pggb, pbsv.
+Supported SV callers: sawfish, sniffles, pav, pggb, pbsv, dipcall.

 ```
 python strip_vcf.py -i strip_vcf.json -o ../sv_vcfs/out/
 ```

+The optional parameter `--infer_svinfo` can be added which will try to infer missing SV information from the variant (this will check the header of the input VCF to see if SVTYPE/SVLEN are defined).
+This currently only supports insertions (INS) and deletions (DEL), anything else is marked as OTHER.

 ## VCF merging